saidmtanzania/hisptz-todo-app/README.md

 This is teaser To Do App. includes / is for login details if user is new it will redirect to /new if user already have an account it will redirect to /views.

-NOTE: I use simple proxy because of CORS policy so i already set url in .sample.env
+NOTE: I use simple Proxy  Server because of CORS policy so i already set url in .sample.env

 ## Contents